 10. Damai Electric Wine Aerator

-Our final entry on the list of the best wine aerator pourer UK devices is this one, and it’s unique among the 10 in that it is electrically powered.
+Our final entry on the list of the best wine aerator pourer UK devices is this electric wine aerator, and it’s unique among the 10 in that it is electrically powered to aerate your wine.
 This one includes an aerator, a magnetic gizmo, and a ‘red light generator’, all of which are designed to instantly oxidise your wine at the touch of a button.
-It’s also a dispenser, so you simply place your glass under it, press go, and you have a glass of wine.
+It’s also a dispenser, so you simply place your glass under it, and in the push of a button, you have a glass of aerated wine.

 That’s our choice of 10 wine aerators – or decanters in some cases – for you to get to grips with, but which is the right one for you?
 We would normally list a selection of important factors to consider at this point, but – apart from price, which doesn’t vary considerably across our selections – there’s really only a couple of things to remember.